nannis36/mindbank/README.md

 int n: The first line is the number of graph edges to construct.

-The next n lines are pairs of ints representing a "from" vertex id and a "to" vertex id separated by a single space. example:
+The next n lines are pairs of ints representing a "from" vertex id and a "to" vertex id separated by a single space.

+Example:

 	1 2